Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy the application in a single Elastic Beanstalk environment.
 - [x] Deploy each component in a separate Elastic Beanstalk environment.
 - [ ] Use multiple Elastic Beanstalk environments for the HTTP component but one environment for the background task component.
-- [ ] Use multiple Elastic Beanstalk environments for the background task component but one environment tor the HTTP component.
+- [ ] Use multiple Elastic Beanstalk environments for the background task component but one environment for the HTTP component.

 **[⬆ Back to Top](#table-of-contents)**